SHIVEHTEAM/afghanview/docs/MUSIC_LIBRARY_SETUP.md

 ## Overview

-The AfghanView Music Library is a comprehensive system that provides:
+The Shivehview Music Library is a comprehensive system that provides:

 - **No hardcoded music** - All music comes from user uploads or external APIs
 - **Shared library** - Uploaded music is available to all users